finaptic/terms-and-conditions/Benji_TermsConditions/Benji_Product_Agreement.md

 You may sometimes ask for the cancellation of certain transactions if the merchant has not respected his obligations.

-For more information, please contact customer service as indicated on the line Information about your Benji Account.
+For more information, please contact customer service as indicated on the line Information about your Benji Business Operating Account.

 ### General rules applicable to this agreement

-###### Ownership of the card associated with your Benji Account
+###### Ownership of the card associated with your Benji Business Operating Account

 The card remains our property at all times.
 You cannot transfer the card.
 You must return or destroy your physical card if we ask you to.